Giovanni Di Stefano (fraudster): Football

-When he went back to Italy to the region of his birth, he bought the local team Campobasso Calcio, the club had to close a year later due to financial problems.
+When he went back to Italy to the region of his birth, he bought the local team Campobasso Calcio; the club had to close a year later due to financial problems.
 In association with Arkan he purchased control of the Serbian second division football club FK Obilić; within two seasons the club was promoted from the Serbian second division to a place in the UEFA Champions League, amidst accusations of threats, intimidations and match-fixing, which Di Stefano has always denied.
 Di Stefano announced in 1999 he had purchased 34% of Dundee F.C., but Dundee's board denied that any deal had been closed.
-The board finally rejected the bid when it was made public that he was a friend of Serbian warlord Arkan, and that Suffolk police had issued an extradition warrant for fraud charges dating back to 1991.
+The board finally rejected the bid when it was made public that he was a friend of Serbian warlord Arkan, and that Suffolk Constabulary had issued an extradition warrant for fraud charges dating back to 1991.
 In January 2001, Di Stefano announced his intention to purchase a 6% stake in Norwich City from its former vice-chairman Jimmy Jones.
 These shares would not give Di Stefano a seat of the board of directors, but he said that they allowed him to sue the majority shareholders to get a seat or to buy more shares.
 The club officials claim that the share transfer was never confirmed.

 In 2002, Di Stefano entered into talks to purchase a 60% stake in Northampton Town FC, however Di Stefano's valuation of the club changed following an EGM, and the deal fell through.
 Di Stefano approached the Dundee board again in 2003, and was appointed as a director on 7 August 2003.
 Initially the club attracted big-name players such as Craig Burley and Fabrizio Ravanelli but it quickly ran into financial difficulties; 15 senior players were released from their contracts, the Scottish Football Association refused to confirm his appointment as director because his fraud convictions didn't qualify him as a "fit and proper person" as required by article 10 of its rules.
-The Dundee board asked Di Stefano's to resign, which he did on 22 January 2004.
+The Dundee board asked Di Stefano to resign, which he did on 22 January 2004.
 In April 2005, he proclaimed an interest in investing approximately €1m in Irish football club Shelbourne, but the club rejected his interest, citing his decision to let his intentions be known to the media first as the reason.
 In April 2006, there were rumours about Di Stefano trying to buy Drogheda United F.C. and Waterford United F.C., but both clubs issued statements denying any contact.
 In October 2007, Di Stefano announced through his website his renewed interest in taking control of Norwich City.
 In February 2011 the French magazine So Foot published an interview stating that Di Stefano was considering a bid with others to acquire a stake in AS Monaco FC and multi branding the football club with his record companies.